vindar/tgx/docs/intro_basic.md

 # Image class, memory layout and sub-images

 The \ref tgx::Image class is a lightweight **view over an existing pixel buffer**.
 It does not allocate memory and it does not own the pixels.
-It only records how to interpret a rectangular region of memory as an image:
+It only records how to interpret a rectangular region of memory as an image.
+These four values are the whole state of an Image view:

 | Field | Meaning |
 |-------|---------|